Here’s everything you receive:

 - American History: Westward Expansion is the era of study with emphasis on the explorations west and south by Lewis and Clark, Daniel Boone, Davy Crockett, and Sam Houston.

 - World History: Covers the ancient Greek and Roman world up to the fall of Rome in 476 AD.

 - Science: Explore four strands—earth, physical, living, and health.
 Special study of flight and the history of science begun in Ancient Greece.

 - Geography: Study of maps of the ancient world and of the westward expansion, correlate with World History and American History.

 - Composer Study: Ancient Greek music, Palestrina, Vivaldi, and J. S. Bach.

 - Nature Study: A guided exploration into nature and the use of a nature journal.

 - Picture Study: Greek and Roman art and art in early America.

-Grade Three Resource CD packed full of maps, LBC Planner, documents, helpful articles, and a printable text of the book Old Greek Stories.
+Grade Three Resources are packed full of maps, LBC Planner, documents, helpful articles, and a printable text of the book Old Greek Stories.

 Reading-Literature Second Reader